Vanilla-OS/documentation/index.md

   immutability attribute of files.
 This approach worked on any partition schema/file system.
 Usage of OSTree may still be considered in the future.

-  We introduced a new utility ABRoot to replace `almost` to provide full immutability and atomicity by transacting between 2 root partitions (A<->B), it also allows on-demand transactions via a transactional shell.
+  We introduced a new utility `abroot` replacing `almost` to provide full immutability and atomicity by transacting between 2 root partitions (A<->B), it also allows on-demand transactions via a transactional shell.

 - **Rolling Release?**